 Clay, Concrete, and Slate Tiles

-Orange brown clay tiles on a home with stucco siding is virtually the default image of coastal living in Florida.
+Orange, brown, or Terra Cotta clay tiles on a home with stucco siding is virtually the default image of coastal living in Florida.
 Clay or ceramic tiles may come in other colors, are easily recycled and resistant to fire.

 For an even greater lifespan, natural slate can be another great option, where architecturally appropriate.
 50-year warranties are typical, and you’ll find it can last up to 100 years in many cases.

 There are two key differences though between slate and concrete or clay tiles.
 Clay tiles allow for more airflow, allowing the water barrier/underlayment to breeze better.
 Secondly, the weight load from slate is significantly more than all other roofing materials.

 The reasons slate and clay tile may not work for you are their high cost and fragility.
 Both can easily cost $15.50 to $25.50 per sq. ft. for the installation, and likely top that given the extensive regulations in Florida coastlines.

 However, given the longevity of slates and tiles, the cost is actually a great value.
 In terms of being fragile, this occurs when a force with extra weight impacts the material.

 Large hail will take its toll on any roof, though natural slate and stone-coated steel tiles tend to be the best.